fortinet/azure-templates/FortiGate/README.md

 - Availability Set (different rack and power): 99,95%
 - Single VM with Premium SSD: 99.9%

-A cluster of FortiGate VMs will have a cross region/parallel SLA of 99,999975% when using Availability Sets.
-A cluster of FortiGate VMs will have a cross region/parallel SLA of 99,999999% when using Availability Zones.
-More information about the uptime of the Azure datacenter can be found on [this blog post](https://kvaes.wordpress.com/2020/02/16/is-azure-a-tier-3-datacenter-and-what-about-service-levels-in-a-broader-sense/).

 ### Building blocks

 - [__**A Single VM**__](A-Single-VM/): This single FortiGate VM will process all the traffic and as such become a single point of failure during operations as well as upgrades.
 This block can also be used in an architecture with multiple regions where a FortiGate is deployed in each region.
 This setup provides an SLA of 99.9% when using a Premium SSD disk.